 When you have changed your web host, it becomes necessary to move your complete website to the new Bluehost web server.
 On contrary to HTML websites – where it needs you to copy all those files to new web server, moving a WordPress site or blog completely to the new server may seem a tiresome task, when you have no previous experience in doing so.
 Despite that simplicity, shifting site or blog from another web host to Bluehost will be quite easy while you are using this tutorial.
 Here, we will elucidate that process of moving your WordPress site from other web hosting service to Bluehost in a systematic.
 While you follow this tutorial, you can accomplish that task of site transfer without facing downtime at all.
+So, here’s our 7 simple steps on how to transfer wordpress domain to Bluehost

 Note: Bluehost hosting is using a customized version of cPanel as its control panel.
 However, your previous provider may be offering another platform to manage server.
 So, there are chances that the process may vary at least in some sections.
+Follow the guide on how to transfer wordpress domain to Bluehost below.

 #1 Copying All Your Files to New Web Server

 Just as we do in the case of HTML-based websites, we have to transfer your files to Bluehost web server that you did bought for additional features.
 In order to avoid downtime, you have to keep all those files until the new web server is active.
 Make sure you follow steps given below strictly.
+Here is the first step to migrate wordpress site.

 - You have to use some FTP (File Transfer Protocol) Clients, such as FileZilla or Cyberduck, to copy files into the new server.
 Open your favourite FTP Client and connect to your source hosting account, using credentials.